Mission laïque française

 The Mission laïque française (/fr/; MLF; "French lay/secular mission") is a non-profit organisation founded in 1902 by Pierre Deschamps.
 This organisation works to spread the French language and culture by creating and running schools outside France.
 Its head office is in the 15th arrondissement of Paris.

 School network

-By the end of 2016, the MLF was running schools in 47 different countries: Afghanistan, Algeria, Angola, Armenia, Azerbaijan, Bahrain, Bosnia-Herzegovina, Brazil, Bulgaria, Cameroon, Canada, China, Côte d’Ivoire, DR of the Congo, Egypt, Equatorial Guinea, Ethiopia, Finland, Gabon, Greece, Haiti, India, Indonesia, Iran, Iraqi Kurdistan, Italy, Kazakhstan, Lebanon, Libya, Morocco, Nigeria, Norway, Palestine, Romania, Russia, Saudi Arabia, Senegal, South Korea, Spain, Syria, Turkmenistan, UAE, the United Kingdom, the United States, Uzbekistan, Venezuela, and Yemen.
+By the end of 2016, the MLF was running schools in 47 different countries: Afghanistan, Algeria, Angola, Armenia, Azerbaijan, Bahrain, Bosnia and Herzegovina, Brazil, Bulgaria, Cameroon, Canada, China, Democratic Republic of the Congo, Egypt, Equatorial Guinea, Ethiopia, Finland, Gabon, Greece, Haiti, India, Indonesia, Iran, Iraqi Kurdistan, Italy, Ivory Coast, Kazakhstan, Lebanon, Libya, Morocco, Nigeria, Norway, Palestine, Romania, Russia, Saudi Arabia, Senegal, South Korea, Spain, Syria, Turkmenistan, the United Arab Emirates, the United Kingdom, the United States, Uzbekistan, Venezuela, and Yemen.

 The 108 schools are divided into two networks: traditional schools and schools in joint ventures with big French companies such as Total S.A., Areva, Airbus and Bouygues.

+Financial pressures and asset sales

+In November 2025, the French government said that MLF's nine-school Spanish network had accumulated losses of €18.2 million over ten years and was running an estimated annual deficit of €2.5 million.
+It also reported that enrolment had fallen by about 630 pupils in two years despite a 19% increase in tuition fees.
+MLF cited those financial pressures when it announced that it would withdraw from direct management of the network.
+In July 2026, the minister responsible for French citizens abroad said that a published audit had identified structural dysfunctions which led MLF to sell the network.

+Spain

+MLF announced its withdrawal from the nine schools on 16 October 2025.
+The government said that it had not been informed sufficiently early and urged consultation with families, staff and elected representatives.
+MLF committed to maintaining accreditation and educational continuity and to retaining staff.
+In May 2026, an extraordinary general meeting selected the non-profit Association franco-libanaise pour l'éducation et la culture and Groupe des Établissements Elite (AFLEC-GEE) to take over the entire Spanish network, with a ten-year partnership intended to maintain educational links with MLF.

+The transaction was scrutinized in the French Senate.
+Senator Mathilde Ollivier said that AFLEC was already described by MLF as a sister association within its network, that the real-estate component was valued at €17 million, and that public support and the valuation of the properties warranted greater transparency and independent oversight.
+The government replied that MLF is a private association in which the state has only a consultative role, while saying it was monitoring whether MLF fulfilled its commitments.